Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

 so

-At this point it is usually assumed that, in the thermodynamic limit, the second term can be ignored in comparison to the first, since the ratio $(\lambda_-/\lambda_+)$ is always less than 1; however, this assumption is no longer true at $T = 0$, and is of questionable validity for very small $T$, as shown below.
+At this point it is usually assumed that, in the thermodynamic limit, the second term can be ignored in comparison to the first, since the ratio $(\lambda_-/\lambda_+)$ is always less than 1.
+However, if $H=0$, this assumption is no longer true at $T = 0$, and is of questionable appropriateness for very small $T$, as shown below.